 This means finding out your opponent’s weaknesses and your strengths.
 That way, you can draw up a strategy to have the ability to be competitive in the market.
 This is crucial when entering a new market terrain.

-Finding a gap in a market is akin to finding a pot of gold.
-A good market assessment will locate the market gap and enable the investor to fulfil it.
-Satisfying a missing consumer need is one of the best methods to stay competitive.
+Finding a gap in the market is akin to finding a pot of gold.
+A good market assessment will locate the gap and enable the investor to fill it.
+Satisfying a missing consumer need is one of the best methods of staying competitive.

 Alternatively, sometimes it’s possible to create your gap in the market with a truly innovative new product.
 The best example of this is the iPad.
 Before this launched, you probably didn’t even know you wanted a tablet.